goforgery/forgery2-site/en/api.md

         res.Send("Hello world.")
     })

-__NOTE: Regular expressions and route parameters will be supported in later releases__.
+__NOTE: Regular expressions and route parameters are not supported yet__.

 ### <a name="app.All"></a>app.All(path, [callback...], callback)